suizokukan/katal/README.md

                 --add option

         v.0.0.2 (2015_09_14) :
             o  added SELECTELEMENT type
             o  the call to sys.exit(0) is now at the very end of the file o  no tests, pylint=10.0, some todos remain.

+                no tests, pylint=10.0, some todos remain.

         v.0.0.1 (2015_09_13) : first try, no tests, pylint=10.0, some todos
                                remain.